Category Archives: Ebb Tide

 “Kiss goodbye to that eye.”

-Five hours later a biker riding a red motorcycle approached the roadhouse, swerving to avoid a fox.
+Later that evening a biker riding a red motorcycle approached the roadhouse, swerving to avoid a fox.
 There was always more roadkill in the spring and fall.
 Skunks and raccoons were the most common, although foxes weren’t always as quick and slippery as their reputation.
 He pulled up, parked, and went inside.
 He left the key in the ignition.
 His Kawasaki Ninja had an inline four cylinder, 16 valve, liquid cooled engine with a top speed above 240 KPH.
 He had already made that speed and more.
-He knew nobody was going to mess with his bike because everybody at Chubby’s knew whose motorcycle it was.
+He knew nobody was going to mess with his bike because nobody stole wheels at Chubby’s Roadhouse.
+It would have been a heresy.
 At the bar he ordered a Bud Burger and a cold pint.

 “How’s the eye?” the bartender asked.
 “It looks good.
 At least, no more pirate’s patch.”